 - Release Date

-A lyrical balance of conscience, sadism and romance, Park Chan-wook’s Thirst (Bakjwi) weighs the ongoing battle between intellect, conscience, religious morality, and the carnal hungers of the flesh.
+A lyrical balance of conscience, sadism, and romance, Park Chan-wook’s Thirst (Bakjwi) weighs the ongoing battle between intellect, conscience, religious morality, and the carnal hungers of the flesh.
 The South Korean director of Oldboy uses violence and sex like poetic descriptors to construct yet another drama worthy of Greek tragedy, a smolderingly sensual and graphic picture about the potency of desire.
-Inspired by Emile Zola’s naturalist novel Thérèse Raquin, the film considers the recurrent Zola theme of the La Bête humaine, meaning the human beast.
+Inspired by Emile Zola’s novel Thérèse Raquin, the film considers the recurrent Zola theme of the La Bête humaine, meaning the human beast.
 Park simply investigates humanity by making his film’s beast a vampire.
 Unlike typical cinematic depictions of this increasingly overexposed movie monster, the film addresses the problems inherent to vampirism.

-Whereas franchises like

 Whereas franchises like Twilight and Underworld use the monster’s form as a metaphor for chastity or social displacement, Park delves into the potential reality of vampirism, and then he considers its grave implications.
-What are vampires about if not blood and sexuality, and what of humanity remains when existence is reduced to such extremes?
+What are vampires about if not blood and sexuality, and what part of humanity remains when existence is reduced to such extremes?
 Park asks these questions, so when his film’s protagonist, a priest, a man wholly dedicated to the idea of self-restraint, suddenly finds himself overflowing with heightened cravings, the potential for existential contemplation and drama is limitless.
 Park taps a direct line into his premise and explores it fully, going in directions the viewer will not expect him to.